Master of Science in Construction Technology and Construction Management

 2- Providing the necessary skills to develop a career path for the student in the field of construction and construction and implementation management in government agencies, the construction industry, real estate development, and others.

-3- Developing the student's analytical abilities to make appropriate environmental design decisions and solutions in the field of architecture, especially those related to construction and building technology and implementation management in scientific and creative ways.
+3. Developing students' analytical abilities to make appropriate environmental design decisions and solutions in the field of architecture, especially in construction and building technology, and execution management using scientific and creative methods.

 4- Developing the student's research skills in dealing with implementation management issues in the field of architectural projects, finding optimal solutions to them, and making appropriate decisions.